techcompliant/TC-Specs/KaiComm-SSI.md

 Commands
 ----

+On interrupt, register A holds a command that the SPI will perform:

  - **0x0000**: Query status
    Sets Register A with status, bits will be set/clear as follows:
    - Bit 0 - Line is busy/not-connected (1), or idle (0)